shyguys/pydarts/README.md

-= pydarts
+# pydarts
-:toc: auto

-== App Details

 This is a python app for tracking the score of a Darts game.

-== Type Hinting
+## Type Hinting

-.Required when:
+Required when:

 * a function argument is declared
 * a function returns or yields a value, even `None`
 * a variable is initialized with `None`
 * a `list` variable is initialized with `[]`

-.Recommended when:
+Recommended when:

 * a variable type cannot be auto-evaluated by VS Code

 For simplicity and readability, type hinting should be omitted everywhere else.